-The Department of Sociology and Criminology at Merrimack College strives to provide students with an understanding of social life that recognizes the complex relationship and dynamic interplay between society and its members.
+The Department strives to provide students with an understanding of social life that recognizes the complex relationship and dynamic interplay between society and its members.
 A primary goal of the program is to help students cultivate the sociological perspective as a type of critical thinking and informed analysis.
-The course of study that the department offers equips students with the means to understand the nature of complexity that characterizes our post-modern, global world so that they become more informed, engaged, and contributing members of civil society.
+The course of study that the department offers equips students with the means to understand the nature of complexity that characterizes our global world so that they become more informed, engaged, and contributing members of civil society.
 The education that Merrimack’s sociology majors receive makes for a more enlightened person who will be well prepared for either a wide variety of employment opportunities or the pursuit of graduate education.

 Students are urged to discuss their career goals and aspirations with their advisors early in their academic experience at Merrimack College so that timely and adequate planning can be made to guide students in the appropriate direction to realize their career goals.
 An important part of advisement is for the student and faculty advisor to work together toward the design of an academic course of study that prepares the student to take advantage of the specific avenue of opportunity in which the student is interested.

-Because of its focus on people, human relations, and social programs, sociology majors who seek employment opportunities following graduation from Merrimack College are strong candidates for positions in human service organizations, government, or business.
+Because of its focus on group behavior and social justice, sociology majors who seek employment opportunities following graduation from Merrimack College are strong candidates for positions in human service organizations, government, or business.
 A quick perusal of the employment page of any major newspaper finds an array of positions that sociology majors are qualified to fill, such as: research assistant, resident service coordinator, program coordinator, youth worker, training associate, case manager, operations assistant, property manager, customer service representative, sales support associate, or sales manager trainee.
 The Student Association for Sociology (SAS) at Merrimack College holds an annual career night where students meet alumni and people in careers that are available to sociology majors.

 Students who are interested in applying to graduate school after graduating from Merrimack College are encouraged to discuss this interest with their advisor or the department chair, and to seek guidance and advice from faculty members in the department who students think may be especially helpful with this matter.